sivy/monkinetic.blog/_posts/2016-12-08-distraction-michael-stipe-is-singing.md

 ---
-title: Distraction #264, Michael Stipe is singing
+title: "Distraction #264, Michael Stipe is singing"
 ---

 A distraction from life, from [Tourfilm (1990)](http://www.imdb.com/title/tt0163349/):